devliqht/violation-tracker/README.md

 ## Notes
-- This is everything in the folder, and it does not contain a ``.gitignore`` file.
+- This is everything in the folder, and it does not contain a ``.gitignore`` file. ``.env`` files are also here as well as client IDs.
 This was meant to be a collaboration repo, a way to access the folder from two devices simultaneously without having the hassle of reinstalling packages.
 Although it could've worked another way, I just preferred to had it this way.